SK-EID/smart-id-java-client/README.md

 ```

 Example 3: `displayTextAndPIN` Only
-Description: Use `displayTextAndPIN` interaction only.
+Description: Use `displayTextAndPIN` interactionDeprecated only.
 ```java
 builder.withAllowedInteractionsOrder(List.of(
     Interaction.displayTextAndPIN("Up to 60 characters of text here..")